tlylt/markbind-reusable-workflows/README.md

   - This action will not automatically cleanup merged PR deployments.
 Follow this [instruction](https://surge.sh/help/tearing-down-a-project) to manually tear down the deployed site if required

 ## Usage

 With `fork-build.yml` and `fork-preview.yml`, you can establish a secure workflow that builds your MarkBind site triggered by a fork PR.
 Then, the site artifact will be uploaded and deployed for preview.
 Note that the choice of using two separate workflows is to reduce possible security issues, as [recommended](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/) by the GitHub Security Lab.

 In your repository, you will need to add two workflows to the `.github/workflows` folder.
 - The first workflow being `fork-build.yml` will be triggered by a pull request.
+  - Adjust the target branch accordingly
+    - The sample workflow below will be triggered by PR against the `main` branch
 - The second workflow being `fork-preview.yml` will be triggered whenever `fork-build` is completed.
+  - Adjust the domain accordingly
+    - The sample workflow below publish to `pr-x-mb-test.surge.sh`

 1. Create a `fork-build.yml`
 ```yaml